open/close all folders

 - A variation occurs when they're trying to find someone to sponsor their team, which leads to a montage of various company representatives all laughing at them.

 - In A Knight's Tale, William's attempt to become a master jouster is at first fraught with failure, as he tries repeatedly to grab a ring with his lance or hit the shield of a practice dummy, to his friends' increasing dismay and frustration.
-After he finally succeeds at both, the film jumps to his first tournament, where he barely scrapes by with a win.
+At one point they comment that he actually seems to be getting worse, and even one of his victories leads to him being put in danger of drowning.
+After he finally succeeds in his training the film jumps to his first tournament, where he barely scrapes by with a win.

 - Iron Man series